 Another reason to people choose plant-based proteins is that they’re more environmentally friendly than the protein from animal sources.
 As we become more environmentally aware, plant-based protein consumption will continue to increase as animal based proteins decrease.

 Cows are known to produce methane which has a negative effect on the climate, and studies have shown methane in the atmosphere is rising, so if you are serious about the environment we have a great selection available with Hemp, Pea, Pumpkin, Soy and Sacha Inchi Protein Powders all ready to go plus Complete Plant Protein a blend of Aussie Hemp, Aussie Pumpkin and Belgium Pea Proteins; all organically flavoured.

 Would you like to give plant-based proteins a try?
-If so, take a look at our Plant Based Protein Powders and pick one that works for you.
+If so, take a look at our Plant Based Protein Powders and pick one that suits you.